-{\it Conclusion.} We showed how Bose selection can be controlled via the coupling to engineered quantum baths.
-We designed a physical setup, implementable, e.g., in superconducting-circuit architectures, granting a handle on the condensate location and fragmentation, which can thus be shaped on demand.
+{\it Conclusion.} We showed how non-equilibrium BEC can be controlled via the coupling to engineered quantum baths.
+We designed a physical setup, implementable, \textit{e.g.}, in superconducting-circuit architectures, granting a handle on the condensate location and fragmentation, which can thus be shaped on demand.
 These results pave the way to applications in the control of heat transport, amplification, and quantum bath engineering.
-Combined with topologically non-trivial band structures, controlled selection may facilitate edge-mode detection~\cite{Furukawa2015}, or realize topological-laser-like~\cite{Bandres2018, Harari2018} steady-states.
+Combined with topologically non-trivial band structures, controlled selection may facilitate edge-mode detection~\cite{Furukawa2015}, or realize topological-laser-like~\cite{Bandres2018, Harari2018} steady states.

-\acknowledgments{This research was funded by the German Research Foundation (DFG) via the Research Unit FOR 2414, under Project No. 277974659.}
+\acknowledgments{This research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via the Research Unit FOR 2414 - project No. 277974659.}

 \beginsupplement \onecolumngrid

 \twocolumngrid